Last updated on April 25th, 2023 at 11:57 am

 Step 4: You can end a running process by clicking the process in the window, then clicking the End process button at the bottom of the window.

-If you click this link, a new tab will open in your Chrome browser window, and will provide you with a lot of detailed information about each process and its’ memory usage.
+If you click this link, a new tab will open in your Chrome browser window and will provide you with a lot of detailed information about each process and its memory usage.

 Note that ending processes in Google Chrome can have a dramatic effect on the way the browser runs.
 If you close an extension or a service that Chrome is actively using, it may cause the browser to crash entirely.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.